Interested in joining our Judge’s Panel? Click Here to fill out our Judge’s Application!

 Nikki Gyftopoulos holds a BA in Public Relations and a Dance minor from Hofstra University.
 She has been training in dance for twenty years and is an active choreographer and instructor at various dance studios in the New England area.
 From her choreography and work, she has received a total of 15 Choreography Awards, including Choreographer of the Year 2016.
 In addition to teaching and choreographing, she has worked, and continues to work, with National Dance Competitions.
 Gyftopoulos started her classical dance training at a very young age and then later found her love for street and hip-hop dance after joining the hip-hop crew The Movement Specialists.
 Presently, Nikki is pursuing her MBA at Providence College, while continuing to dance, teach, and choreograph.

-Jaime Kaplan has been a judge for nine seasons and is glad to share her passion of dance with students.
-She has studied dance for over 25 years and has worked as a teacher for over 15 years.
+Jamie Kaplan has been a judge for 11 seasons and is glad to share her passion for dance with students.
+She has studied dance for almost 30 years and has worked as a teacher for over 15 years.
 As a competitor, she won numerous awards across all genres of dance.
-In college, Jaime led the Pom Squad to a national win and performed various pieces within the dance department, including The Nutcracker.
-Jaime holds a doctorate in clinical psychology and focuses on the treatment of eating disorder and body image concerns and works to promote awareness within the dance community.
+In college, Jamie led the Towson University Pom Squad to a national win and performed various pieces within the dance department, including The Nutcracker.
+She has studied dance across studios in New Jersey, as well as Steps on Broadway and Boston Ballet.
+Jamie holds a doctorate in clinical psychology and focuses on the treatment of eating disorder and body image concerns and works to promote awareness within the dance community.

 Lorna Jaymes has been a dance educator for over 25 years and began her dance training at the age of three.
 Dance became her passion early on in life, and by the age of ten, she was spending a minimum of, twenty hours a week, taking classes at her local dance studio.
 Lorna has extensive training in Jazz, Ballet, Lyrical, Contemporary, Tap and Hip Hop.
 She has trained with professional teachers and the hottest choreographers throughout New England, New York City and Los Angeles, California.
 Aside from the many hours training at a competitive dance studio, she also attended a performing arts high school with a concentration in dance and majored in Theater /Fine Arts in College.
 It has been throughout this intense training where Lorna’s undeniable emotional Lyrical style has become her forte and a favorite of all of her students.